PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 19:24:49
+Last updated: 2024-04-07 19:25:58
-Random Quote: And, you know, you just can't be mad at me for wanting you to be okay. - Rue Bennett
+Random Quote: Aye, and from what I saw of Joffrey, you are as unfit a mother as you are a ruler.  -  Kevan Lannister